GuanceCloud/datakit/internal/export/doc/en/inputs/ddtrace.md

 {{ CodeBlock .InputENVSample 4 }}

-> The `customer_tags` parameter supports regular expressions but requires a fixed prefix format `reg:`.
-For example, `reg:key_*` matches all keys starting with `key_`.
+`customer_tags` promotes selected `meta` fields to top-level tags.
+A `.` in a literal field name becomes `_`; for example, `http.route` becomes `http_route`.
+A regular expression must begin with `reg:` and uses Go regular-expression syntax; for example, `reg:^key_.*$` matches fields beginning with `key_`.
+Validate expressions in a test environment first: an invalid expression prevents the collector from initializing correctly.

-### Notes on Multi-Tool Tracing Propagation {#trace_propagator}
+### Notes on Multi-Tool Trace Propagation {#trace_propagator}

-The TraceID in the DDTrace data structure is of uint64 type.
-When using the `tracecontext` propagation protocol, a `_dd.p.tid:67c573cf00000000` field is added inside the DDTrace trace details.
-This is because the `trace_id` in the `tracecontext` protocol is a 128-bit hexadecimal-encoded string, and this high-bit tag is added for compatibility purposes.

-Currently, DDTrace supports the following propagation protocols: `datadog/b3multi/tracecontext`.
-Note the following two scenarios:
-- When using `tracecontext`, since the trace ID is 128-bit, you need to enable the `compatible_otel=true` and `trace_128_bit_id` switches in the configuration.
+A traditional DDTrace Trace ID is a 64-bit integer, whereas W3C `tracecontext` uses a 128-bit, 32-character hexadecimal Trace ID.
+DDTrace places the upper 64 bits in `_dd.p.tid`; DataKit uses that field to reconstruct the full 128-bit ID.

+Use a consistent propagation protocol across the call path and configure DataKit for the protocol actually emitted:

+- When linking `tracecontext` traffic with OpenTelemetry, enable `compatible_otel=true` so span and parent IDs are formatted in hexadecimal. `trace_128_bit_id` is enabled by default and combines `_dd.p.tid` with the lower 64-bit Trace ID.
-- When using `b3multi`, pay attention to the length of the `trace_id`.
-If it is a 64-bit hexadecimal encoding, you need to enable `trace_id_64_bit_hex=true` in the configuration file.
+- When using `b3multi` and the upstream sends a 64-bit hexadecimal Trace ID, enable `trace_id_64_bit_hex=true`.
+- After changing propagation, validate one cross-service request.
+A protocol mismatch normally produces disconnected service topology rather than an ingestion failure.

-- For more propagation protocols and tool usage, refer to: [Multi-Tracing Propagation](tracing-propagator.md){:target="_blank"}
+For more combinations, see [Multi-Tracing Propagation](tracing-propagator.md){:target="_blank"}.

 ???+ info

-    - `compatible_otel`: Converts `span_id` and `parent_id` to hexadecimal strings.
+    - `compatible_otel`: Formats `span_id` and `parent_id` as hexadecimal strings.
-    - `trace_128_bit_id`: Combines `_dd.p.tid` in `meta` with `trace_id` into a 32-character hexadecimal-encoded string.
+    - `trace_128_bit_id`: Combines `_dd.p.tid` in `meta` and the lower 64-bit `trace_id` into a 32-character hexadecimal string.
+Default: `true`.
-    - `trace_id_64_bit_hex`: Converts 64-bit `trace_id` to a hexadecimal-encoded string.
+    - `trace_id_64_bit_hex`: Parses an upstream 64-bit `trace_id` as hexadecimal.

 ### Inject Pod and Node Information {#add-pod-node-info}

-When the application is deployed in a container environment such as Kubernetes, you can append Pod/Node information to the final Span data by modifying the application's YAML file.
-Below is an example YAML for a Kubernetes Deployment:
+When an application runs in Kubernetes, use the Downward API to put Pod, Namespace, and Node values in `DD_TAGS`.
+They travel with application spans.
+Add the fields to DataKit `customer_tags` as well if you need them as top-level tags in the trace list.

 ```yaml hl_lines="21-30"
 ---